totallymoney/FSharp.DynamoDbLock/README.md

 This function has quite a few parameters, but in practice you should _partially apply_ all except the `key` before using it.

-`releaseLock`:
+### Release Lock

-Once you've finished with the lock call `releaseLock` to indicate that the client has finished with the lock, and something else can take it.
+Once you've finished with the lock it's critical that you call `releaseLock` to indicate that the client has finished with the lock, and something else can take it.

+If you don't call `releaseLock` a client will have to wait around until the lock expires before they can get that resource.

+Because it's important that this is always called, you should wrap any work done after calling `tryAcquireLock` with error handling, so that the lock can still be release in the case of an exception or error.

 ### LockSettings